Barani2396/customer-records-in-memory-rest-api/README.md

 - Service
 - Repo

-Utilizing this standard, a well-built REST API is achieved that improves code organization, reusable components, scalable applications, better code debugging and improves the code quality making it more developer friendly.
+Utilizing this standard, a well-built REST API is achieved that improves code organization, reusable components, scalable application, and better code debugging.
+Thus improves overall code quality and making it more developer friendly.